ivogeorg/cs2400-arm-1/README.md

 ARM assembly programming assignment #1

 ## Instructions
 The instructions are in the files themselves.
+Assume **unsigned integer** multiplication.
+We'll add support for signed integers in a subsequent assignment.

 ## Support materials
 You might find the following materials useful: